suorcd/CUR3direct/README.md

 # CUR3direct
-Ansible playbook to deploy reidirect servers
+Ansible playbook to deploy NGINX conf (redirects and/or reverse proxy) with a Let's Encrypt Cert

 # Preamble

-(See You Redirect)
+Currently tested on Linode with Linode DNS

 ## Reason

-This provides a repeatable way to build the Podverse servers.
+This provides a repeatable way to create a NGINX server with certs and conf, quickly.
-It also documents, what apps/configs are needed to run the servers.

-This is only tested on Ubuntu 24.04; it will most likely not work on another distro
+This is only tested on Ubuntu 24.04.

 # Steps